mksipe/Shell-Script-Lib/README.md

 ### Additional Source Credit

+>Other Software Repositories

 Thank you @maldevel for allowing a portion of your software to be used in my program.
 (Origional Source: https://github.com/maldevel/blue-team)

-Thank you @Blizzo for also allowing a portion of your software to be used in this program.
-(Origional Source : https://github.com/Blizzo/tools)
+Thank you @Blizzo for allowing a portion of your software to be used in this program.
+(Origional Source: https://github.com/Blizzo/tools)

+Thank you @i80and for allowing your perl repository software to be used in this program.
+(Origional Source: https://github.com/i80and/ubuntu-linux-grsecurity)